Inspired Self-Exploration with Class Selection

 Nuanced method of prompting students to think about their lives

-Ability for students to add onto and reflect about their goals
+Opportunity for students to expand on and reflect on their personal growth

-Ability for students to add onto and reflect about their goals
+Opportunity for students to expand on and reflect on their personal growth

-Ability for students to add onto and reflect about their goals
+Opportunity for students to expand on and reflect on their personal growth

 Conversation starter for students to talk about their goals